 -

-How to restain wood furniture without sanding: Only possible if you're using gel stain over an existing finish in decent shape.
+How to refinish wood furniture without sanding: Only possible if you're using gel stain over an existing finish in decent shape.

 -